Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 At the outset the minimum viable product was determined to be a communication platform between the owner/operator(s) of Temple Lean and the current clients.
 It was an objective of that website to include an intuitive design which would allow new potential clients to navigate and enagage with the website without any prior engagement with Temple Lean and it's services.
 Current and potential client surveys were conducted to assess the minumim effective information required to illicit a positive emotional response from users.
 This information was incredibly valuable during the construction of wireframes for the website.
-At the outset conventional web design features were favoured.The vision for the project was to have a website that displayed basic information on Temple Lean services but that offered quick access to open communication with Temple Lean.
+At the outset conventional web design features were favoured.The vision for the project was to have a website that displayed basic information on Temple Lean services but that offered quick access to open a communication channel with Temple Lean.

 ###### User Story 1
-I am a current user of Temple and I want to check the opening hours.
-I see Temple Lean has a new website.
+I am a current user of Temple Lean and I want to check the opening hours.
+I know Temple Lean has launched a new website.
 I search for Temple Lean on the net go to contact us and just as I am about to email them through their contact us section I see the information on the left of the contact us section.
-I note the information and at within those hours.
+I note the information and attend within those hours.

 ###### User Story 2
 I am new to the area and I am interested in checking out/attending a local fitness class.
 I browse the web and find Temple Lean's location listed on google maps and click on their website.
-I click on fitness classes see the initial information on their get fitness classes.
-I click the dropdown menu to check their prices
+I click on the fitness classes page and see the initial information on their get fitness classes.
+I click the dropdown menu to check their prices.

 ###### User Story 3
 I normally attend a yin joga class at Temple Lean on Monday at 6pm.
 This week I won't be able to make it due to a last minute emergency.
 I quickly log onto the Temple Lean website go to contact us.
 In put my information on the form select message for Julie on the options menu and hit send my fitness message to Temple Lean.

+###### User Questions
+  * Where am I?
+    * On each page the Nav Bar highlights that page in red.
+This helps you locate where you are on the Temple Lean site
+ * How did I get here?
+   * Clicking on certain icons opens up new Tabs so the user does not forget which website they accessed the content from such as Temple Leans Free Monthly Fitness challenge or it's social media platforms.
+   * The nav bar and footer are the exact same on each page and with current page highlighted red in the nav bar the user is able to easily identify where they came from.
+ * What can I do here?
+   * The user is invited clearly to click on and then access various features of the Temple Lean website.
+ * Where can I go from here?
+   * The nav bar and footer are the exact same on each page and with current page highlighted red in the nav bar the user is able to easily identify where they are and where they can go from here.
+The green hover is also designed to indicate to the user they can click on this element and access further content.

 * Original Wireframe link - https://marvelapp.com/22c13906
 Route to wireframe pics in github repository